 At the end of 1976 Hugh visited Shetland briefly, looking for work in the emerging oil and gas industry, and he stayed in the Royal National Mission to Deep Sea Fishermen.
 However at that time work was being processed

 outside Shetland.
-Hugh, Debbie, Blue and Mauve Nolan eventually moved to Shetland in 1980, where Hugh worked for the oilfield services company Schlumberger.
+Hugh, Debbie, Blue and Maeve Nolan eventually moved to Shetland in 1980, where Hugh worked for the oilfield services company Schlumberger.
 They stayed in a converted church at Strom and then in new

 oil worker housing in Hillswick and they made many friends.
 Barry Everitt even paid a visit to Shetland and saw his son.

 The Nolan family left Shetland in 1985.
 In recent years Hugh Nolan had been a journalist in Vietnam.
-When he became ill on returning to Australia, his daughter Mauve went to Australia to look after him.
+When he became ill on returning to Australia, his daughter Maeve went to Australia to look after him.